NorthShore’s online source for timely health and wellness news, inspiring patient stories and tips to lead a healthy life.

-April is National Parkinson’s Disease Awareness Month.
-All this month, we will feature a series of posts addressing Parkinson’s disease symptoms, genetics, treatment options and more from NorthShore neurologists—Demetrius Maraganore, MD, Aikaterini Markopoulou, MD, and Ashvini Premkumar, MD— to raise awareness about this common and often disabling neurological disorder.
+According to the Parkinson's Disease Foudnation, approximately 1 million people have Parkinson's disease in the United States.
+Addressing Parkinson’s disease symptoms, genetics, treatment options and more from NorthShore neurologists—Demetrius Maraganore, MD, Aikaterini Markopoulou, MD, and Ashvini Premkumar, MD— discuss and raise awareness about this common and often disabling neurological disorder.

 By Demetrius Maraganore, MD, and Ashvini Premkumar, MD